 Build a more diverse talented community of students, staff and faculty

-You Belong Here presents a three-year roadmap for equity, inclusion and belonging at The University of Texas at Austin.
-Recruiting, attracting and retaining a culturally diverse faculty, staff and student body on campus is at the core of our plan.
+This strategic approach represents the ongoing equity, diversity and inclusion work at UT Austin that supports increasing our impact.
+Recruiting, attracting and retaining a culturally diverse faculty, staff and student body on campus is at the core of our efforts.
 We need a wide range of identities, perspectives and experiences in our classrooms, on our campus and in our leadership.
-That means ensuring equity of access and experience for undergraduates, graduate students, staff and faculty who come from all around the globe.
+That means ensuring equity of access and experience for all campus members while strengthening community and inclusion at UT Austin.

 Empower our students, staff and faculty to individually thrive and to collectively build an inclusive, equitable campus community that embraces diversity of backgrounds and ideas and makes a positive impact on our campus, the state of Texas and beyond.

 Five Workstreams of Our Strategic Direction